DanHodges/TheologicalDictionary/Redemption.md

 # Redemption
-Definition of Redemption coming soon.
+The definition of Redemption is coming soon!